Updated: May 31

 Foreign residents who break quarantine may have their full names released to the public and their residency status revoked, which may result in deportation.

-You must secure your own transportation from the airport or quarantine site to the location of your mandatory self-isolation.
+If you are required by the Japanese authorities to self-isolate upon arrival, you must secure your own transportation from the airport or quarantine site to the location of your mandatory self-isolation.
 Travellers are not allowed to use public transportation such as trains, buses, taxis, airplanes (domestic flights), and passenger ships.
 Allowable transportation includes company cars, private cars (ie friends or family), or rental cars.